911 - Emergency Enhanced 911

 Douglasville, Georgia 30134

 The Douglas County 911 System is an "enhanced" system; therefore, the "E" in front of the 911.
 "Enhanced" means that additional equipment has been installed that displays the caller's name, address, and telephone number, an extremely important tool for the E-911 operator if the caller is unable to speak for whatever reason, including trauma or illness.
-The E-911 Communications Center has four consoles:
+The E-911 Communications Center has 10 consoles, each capable of call taking and dispatching emergency services.
+This facility was designed to anticipate future expansion of an additional 10 consoles, ready for staffing and equipping when the need arises.

 Director Greg Whitaker